nitinjs/unlimited-money/README.md

 # Lifetime unlimited money through manual SWP in mutual funds
 1. Invest a lump sum in multiple high performing equity mutual fund e.g. 1 lac
 1. Wait for 1+ year - yea!
 Let it grow for sometime
-1. Withdraw 1k per month on a fixed date (to minimize loss: withdraw only if mutual fund returns are greater than 13%)
+1. Withdraw 1k per month on a fixed date (to minimize loss: withdraw only if mutual fund returns are greater than or equal to 13%)

 <img src="https://user-images.githubusercontent.com/298479/211429671-8d1b5be8-6bce-4fc5-862a-d18a6d9a4b7e.png" width="40%"/>